John R. Baylor: C.S. House of Representatives (1863–1865)

 Baylor later was elected to the 2nd Confederate States Congress, serving from 1863 to 1865, representing Texas.
 He regained his commission as colonel and was raising a new force to recapture the Arizona Territory when the American Civil War ended two weeks later.

 Later life

 In the postwar years, Baylor settled in San Antonio, Texas.
-In 1873, he unsuccessfully campaigned for the Democratic party's nomination for Governor of Texas, losing to Richard Coke.
+In 1873, he unsuccessfully campaigned for the Democratic party's nomination for governor of Texas, losing to Richard Coke.

 In 1876, during the height of the Black Hills War, Baylor offered his services to the U.S. Army against the Lakota Sioux.

 In 1878, he established a sizable ranch in Uvalde County.
 He prospered but continued to be involved in violent confrontations and reputedly killed a man in the early 1880s in a feud over livestock.
 This killing happened in Uvalde County; the victim was named Gilchrist.
 Baylor was never charged with the crime.

 He died at his ranch on February 6, 1894, aged 71.
-He was buried in the Church of the Ascension cemetery (also known as the Montell & Laguna Cemetery).